-Cleveland Public Theatre is planning the fourth annual STATION HOPE, a one night event of entertainment and art inspired by the history of St. John’s Church and the Underground Railroad, the repercussions of oppression, and contemporary struggles for social justice on April 29, 2017.
+Cleveland Public Theatre is planning the sixth annual STATION HOPE, a one night event of entertainment and art inspired by the history of St. John’s Church and the Underground Railroad, the repercussions of oppression and contemporary struggles for social justice, on Saturday, May 4, 2019.

-Station Hope performances are 10 – 15 minutes in length, presented multiple times throughout the evening.
-Art installations will range from large to small, depending on the individual needs and space available.
+Station Hope performances are 10 – 15 minutes in length and presented multiple times throughout the evening.
+Art installations will range from large to small, depending on the individual needs and space availability.

 How to get involved with Station Hope

-Station Hope is a large and complex project and we need a lot of support to make it a success.
-There are many different roles available; ranging from creative to technical assistance.
+Station Hope is a large and complex project, and we need a lot of support to ensure its success.
+There are many opportunities to be involved, ranging from creative to technical assistance.
 Below is a list of different ways to participate in the event:

-Individuals interested in being involved in Station Hope through the following roles, Actor, Stage Management & Technical Support or Volunteer, should email CPT Artistic and Education Associate, Andy Weyenberg (email@example.com), with your name, contact information, role interested in filling and resume*. (*resumes not needed for Volunteer inquiries)
+Individuals interested in being involved in Station Hope through the following roles, Actor, Stage Management & Technical Support or Volunteer, should email CPT NNPN Producer in Residence, India Burton (email@example.com), with your name, contact information and role interested in filling.

 What to expect…